Routing-Miniproject/Routing/README.md

 ```
 ## 5 - Get weight
 ```
-This operation is used to find the shortest path from the start to the end vertex.
+This operation is used to find the weight of an edge, in other words, the time(mins) it takes to travel through the road.

 INPUT:
 The following information must be entered: